pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
 -->

+## Decription
+  My first milestone was to learn how to calibrate a flex sensor, an accelerometer, and buzzers with an ESP32.
+When the flex sensor's flexADC value is below a certain number (approximately what looks like 90 degrees to the naked eye), one buzzer will buzz continuously and the serial monitor prints out "Flex Sensor: Bad form detected!"
+I also tried sampling the data the flex sensor was outputing in attempt to make the data more accurate.
+When the adafruit accelerometer's X acceleration value is below a certain number, another buzzer will buzz in a different patternand the serial monitor prints out "Accelerometer: Bad form detected!"
+I also learned how to print out the outputs that were originally displayed on the Serial Monitor onto an app on my phone.
+## Challenges
+    Calibrating the accelerometer was one of the biggest challenges for me.
+The example code for the Adafruit LSM6DS3+LIS3MDL Accelerometer provided by Arduino IDE did not work as it was, so I had to tweak it a bit.
+I also figured out that a 9600 baud rate wasn't suitable and would either print out random symbols onto the serial monitor or nothing at all, so I changed all my code to begin the serial with a 112500 baud rate.

+## Next Steps
+  The thresholds that I have currently initialized for the flex sensor and the accelerometer are estimates I defined based on the naked eye, so my next steps would be to make these thresholds more accurate by temporarily taping all of my components to a knee brace, creating a prototype.

 # Starter Project Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OkP_cfM5t3o?si=ZXIxwUmzVvw81dvx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>